pjakiela/ECON460/data2.md

 Use the `merge` command to merge the two data sets together.
 How many observations merge successfully?
-If there are both observations in the master data set (the one that you are starting with) that do not merge and observations in the using data set (the data set you are mergine in) that do not merge, make sure that they are not the same countries.
+If there are both observations in the master data set (the one that you are starting with) that do not merge and observations in the using data set (the data set you are merging in) that do not merge, make sure that they are not the same countries.
 If necessary, modify the `isocode` variable so that you merge as many countries as you can.

 ## Replicating Alesina, Giuliano, and Nunn (2013)